surveyjs/survey-analytics/docs/get-started-react.md

 }
 ```

-To view the application, run `npm run dev` in a command line and open [http://localhost:3000/](http://localhost:3000/) in your browser.
+Run the application with `npm run dev` and open [http://localhost:3000/](http://localhost:3000/) in your browser.

 <details>
     <summary>View Full Code</summary>